mojodojodev/mojodojo.dev/general/mojo_team_answers.md

 we're very happy to be able to now work directly with the smart folk who have built Python 3 into such a beautiful thing.

 ### Moving vanilla Python to Mojo
-Yes, that is my expectation, maybe something like 5-10x faster, but not 5000x faster.
+My expectation is maybe something like 5-10x faster, but not 5000x faster.
 It's still very early and we haven't put any effort into optimizing untyped code, but we're already seeing mojo run untyped code 8x-ish faster than cpython.
 Just because we have a compiler instead of an interpreter.
 We're not doing anything fancy.

 ### Global Interpreter Lock (GIL)
 Like most other languages, Mojo just doesn't have a GIL. 🙂